 The Department uses enforcement actions to ensure compliance with state and federal air pollution rules, and air permit requirements that have been violated.

-Enforcement actions are also used in an effort to remedy the issue which resulted in the non-compliance, with a focus on preventing further occurrences when and where possible.
+Enforcement actions are also used in an effort to remedy the issue that resulted in the non-compliance, with a focus on preventing further occurrences when and where possible.

 Questions may be addressed to the North Dakota Department of Environmental Quality at 701-328-5196, or email Keith Hinnenkamp (KHinnenk@nd.gov).

-The Department is in the process of developing an enforcement database that will be open to the public and will be posted to the NDDEQ website.
-Records contained are only those which have been resolved between the state and responsible party or parties.
-Records will be search-able through the database, if you have questions or would like access to open records please contact the Division at 701-328-5188.
+The Department is in the process of developing an enforcement database that will be open to the public and will be posted on the NDDEQ website.
+Records contained are only those that have been resolved between the state and the responsible party or parties.
+Records will be searchable through the database, if you have questions or would like access to open records please contact the Division at 701-328-5188.